hashicorp/consul/plugin/file/README.md

 We omit the origin for the file `db.example.org`, so this references the zone in the server block, which, in this case, is the root zone.
 Any contents of `db.example.org` will then read with that origin set; this may or may not do what you want.
 It's better to be explicit here and specify the correct origin.
-This can be done in two ways:"
+This can be done in two ways:

 ~~~
 . {